julianquandt/jspsych-distribution-builder/README.md

 3. Online (for actual running of the experiment)

   - Use pavlovia (recommended).
 Create a free [Pavlovia](https://pavlovia.org/) account.
+    You now have 2 options:
+    If you are unfamiliar with git and want to get started "quickly":

      1. Create a free account on github.com
      2. Download the [github desktop client](https://desktop.github.com/download/) and install it.
      3. Login in with your github account.